katjad/javascript101-handbook/the_learning_process.md

 ## Personal Projects
-The best way to get good at coding is to make your own passion project and get stuck in!
+The best way to get good at coding is practical experience.
+Make your own passion project and get stuck in!

 ## Kung Fu